malik31200/holbertonschool-simple_shell/README.md

 ## ♥️ <span id="thanks">Thanks</span>

-- Thanks for nothing this project was a nightmare...
+- Thanks for everything this project was a nightmare 😮‍💨
-- apparently you get shutdown if you do too much
+- apparently you get shutdown if you do too much 🫠
+- prep vanished

 ## 👷 <span id="authors">Authors</span>